JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 ```

 `transform` and `transform!` functions work identically to `select` and `select!` with the only difference that
-they retain all columns that are present in the source data frame, for example:
+they retain all columns that are present in the source data frame.
+Here are some more advanced examples:

 ```jldoctest dataframe
 julia> df = DataFrame(x1=[1, 2], x2=[3, 4], y=[5, 6])